 We endeavor to provide a wide variety of experiences, which will challenge and encourage the children to grow, play and learn.
 Play is the child’s primary medium of learning – the avenues of self-expression, organization, and making sense of the world.
 Learning occurs when children are actively involved with people and materials in an environment that is happy, safe and secure.
 Therefore, by providing a developmentally appropriate experience, we will also be laying a strong academic foundation that will provide children with skills necessary to succeed in every phase of their life.

-The Children’s School at Saint John’s integrates The Letter People, Handwriting Without Tears, Everyday Math, and Reading Street into its everyday program.
+The Children’s School at Saint John’s integrates The Letter People, Handwriting Without Tears, Everyday Math, and Journey’s Reading Series into its everyday program.
 Like our belief, these curriculums are also based on the philosophy that children learn best through hands-on activities that address the needs of the whole child.
 Weekly opportunities are provided for teachers to facilitate development in domains- language, emergent writing, math, science, social and emotional, approaches to learning, physical health and development and creative arts.
 In addition, our curriculum reflects the belief that children need a balance of child-initiated and teacher-facilitated activities each day.
 This approach is grounded in sound child development theory and practices.
 IT also reviews state and national standards for early childhood education and takes these into account when planning.

 Goals & Objectives: